tinymce/tinymce-docs/general-configuration-guide/basic-setup.md

 ],
 ```

 Set the styling of the editable area using `content_css`.
-The styling should be a simplified version of your website CSS.
+The styling should be a simplified version of the website CSS.
 Use styles for headers (H1-H6), table layouts, margins, paddings around elements (images, paragraphs), etc.

 > ```js
 content_css: 'css/content.css',